Griffintaur/Padestrian-Detection/README.md

 - **scikit learn**
 - **PyYAML**

-To install the module dependencies before running the application, simply navigate into the project folder and run `pip install -r requirements.txt`.

 #### I recommend installing Python Anaconda so that all useful libraries are available at one go.
 # Working
 - All sample input images are placed under the **Input** folder.